i-on-project/integration/README.md

 - **Authentication**: Database Native
 - **Username**: (SQL_USER in .env file)
 - **Password**: (SQL_PASSWORD in .env file)

+#### Using the containerized Git Server
+The Git server currently deployed for local development is based on the [GitBucket](https://github.com/gitbucket/gitbucket) image which should be pretty familiar and intuitive to anyone with experience using **GitHub**.

+It's Web front-end can be accessed by pointing your browser to localhost:8080 (default port, see the [Customizing Containers section](#customizing-containers) if you need to use a different port value).

+##### Git Credentials
+The server is deployed with a single **account** that can be accessed by entering `root` for both username and password fields.

+#### Customizing containers
+While the environment works out of the box for most setups you may run into **port binding issues** if you're already using any of the default ports described in the [Running with Docker Compose section](#running-with-docker-compose).

+These ports are configured from **Docker environment variables** and their preset values can be viewed by running the `docker-compose config` command or by reading the [.env](.env) file (which is a simple list of key-value pairs).
+Simply edit the **.env** file with the port values you wish to use and you're good to go.

+**Note**: All port binding commands in docker use the `HOST:CONTAINER` format so, for example, the binding `1337:80` would bind the **1337 port** on the **host** machine to the **80 port** inside the **container**.

+The default database, username and password are also customizable through the **.env** file.

 ### Stopping and removing the environment
 If you are running in **attached** mode (without the `-d` flag) you can use `Ctrl + C` to stop all containers **gracefully** or, if you're in a hurry (or a container is not stopping on its own) you can press `Ctrl + C` a **second time** to **force shutdown**.